Luxury shoemaker Jimmy Choo to expand in China after earnings rise

 That growth would come from opening 10 to 15 new directly-owned shops this year, with a focus on China, as the company continues to perform well in Asia.

-In the EMEA region, Jimmy Choo said it was being impacted by fewer Russian travelers.
+In the EMEA region, Jimmy Choo said it was being impacted by fewer Russian travellers.